alice-and-eve/2025/index.md

 <!-- **Did you attend Alice & Eve 2024?
 Please fill out our feedback form: [https://forms.gle/cFKzTXHZQpLtyMY17](https://forms.gle/cFKzTXHZQpLtyMY17)**-->

 Welcome to our free one-day workshop for celebrating women studying and working in computing!
 Alice & Eve aims to bring together talents in the field of computing.
-The fifth edition of this workshop will be hosted on **25 October 2024** by the Leiden University.
+The sixth edition of this workshop will be hosted on **31 October 2025** by the University of Groningen.

 Alice and Eve event is inspired by the [BCS Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) that started in 2008.
 For more details about earlier editions of Alice & Eve, see the websites of [2020](https://fmt.ewi.utwente.nl/events/aliceandeve2020/), [2021](https://aliceandeve.cs.ru.nl/), [2022](https://alice-and-eve.github.io/2022/), [2023](https://alice-and-eve.github.io/2023/) and [2024](https://alice-and-eve.github.io/2024/).